jasonjmcghee/evernoteGit/README.md

-Simply copy the bash script and evernoteCommit.py to /usr/bin/ directory and use it in place of "git commit -m ...".
+Simply copy evercommit and evernoteCommit.py to /usr/bin/ directory and use it in place of "git commit -m ...".

 Usage: